zeromev/zeromev.github.io/terms.md

 Straightforward arbitrage and liquidations that do not involve frontrunning and censorship to create opportunities or maximize a return are considered neutral or benign by zeromev.

-Until these MEV types can be differentiated into toxic and neutral MEV on this basis by zeromev, they are considered as [unclassified](#unclassified-mev).
+Until MEV types can be differentiated into toxic and neutral MEV on this basis by zeromev, they are considered as [unclassified](#unclassified-mev).

 ## unclassified mev